Shubham0315/Ansible/Abhishek Notes.md

 -
 - File that lists managed nodes where ansible has to automate infrastructure on.
 Its present on control node
 - It tells ansible which machines to manage and provides config info of those machines
-- Its present at :- /etc/ansible/hosts
+- Its present at :- /etc/ansible/hosts   (hosts is name of file)
 - Typically present in INI or YAML formats
 - It supports grouping of hosts or mark individual hosts